yu0bab/vxsacademy-course-s-/6 - resizing-with-math.md

 So how do we go about resizing his head?
 Like always, try doing it yourself.
 (+ is addition, - is subtraction, * is multiplication, and / is division)

-# Resizing with math - Size
+# Resizing With Math - Size
 So there's two things we need to figure out for the 4 ellipses: their position (X and Y) and their dimensions (width and height).
 I'll start with dimensions because it's easier.
 When you scale any shape by a factor of 2, the width and